railsuser2014/openobject-doc-book-en/4/4_11_HR/4_11_HR_hire_new_people.rst

 You can manage the following details from this form:

-* :guilabel:`Summary` : Is the recruitment application subject by default, although you can change it.
 * :guilabel:`Start Date` : The scheduled start date and time.
-* :guilabel:`End Date` : The scheduled end date and time.
 * :guilabel:`Duration` : The duration of the meeting in hours.
 * :guilabel:`Location` : Location of the meeting.
 * :guilabel:`Reminder` : If you want to be reminded about the meeting, you can select an alarm time before the event occurs.